-Daniel D. Fong, Kourosh Vali, Soheil Ghiasi, “Contextually-aware Fetal Sensing in Transabdominal Fetal Pulse Oximetry,” presented at Cyber-Physical Systems and Internet-of-Things Week – International Conference on Cyber-Physical Systems (ICCPS), April 2020.
+Daniel D. Fong, Kourosh Vali, Soheil Ghiasi, “Contextually-aware Fetal Sensing in Transabdominal Fetal Pulse Oximetry,” ACM/IEEE 11th International Conference on Cyber-Physical Systems (ICCPS), April 2020.

-Daniel D. Fong, Kaeli Yamashiro, M. Austin Johnson, Kourosh Vali, Laura Galganski, Christopher Pivetti, Diana Farmer, Herman Hedriana, Soheil Ghiasi, “Validation of a Novel Transcutaneous Fetal Oximeter in a Hypoxic Fetal Sheep Model,” Accepted for Oral Presentation (5% acceptance rate) at the 40th Annual Pregnancy Meeting of the Society for Maternal-Fetal Medicine, Feb 2020.
+Daniel D. Fong, Kaeli Yamashiro, M. Austin Johnson, Kourosh Vali, Laura Galganski, Christopher Pivetti, Diana Farmer, Herman Hedriana, Soheil Ghiasi, “Validation of a Novel Transcutaneous Fetal Oximeter in a Hypoxic Fetal Sheep Model,” Accepted Abstract for Oral Presentation (5% acceptance of 1,992 total) at the 40th Annual Pregnancy Meeting of the Society for Maternal-Fetal Medicine, Feb 2020.

 Daniel D. Fong, Vivek J. Srinivasan, Kourosh Vali, and Soheil Ghiasi.
 “Optode Design Space Exploration for Clinically-robust Non-invasive Fetal Oximetry“, ACM Transactions on Embedded Computing Systems (TECS), Volume 18, Number 5s, October 2019.